 The Addtam extender features five widely spaced outlets, which are strategically placed — two on each side and one on the front.
 This makes it easy to plug in large power bricks, such as those that come with laptops and the newest iPhones and iPads.

-Additionally, it has three USB-A and one USB-C ports with a maximum charging speed of 2.4Amp and 3.1Amp, respectively.
+Additionally, it has three USB-A ports and one USB-C port with a maximum charging speed of 2.4amps and 3.1amps, respectively.
 This means you can fast-charge four portable devices at once.